cococry/Calmar/README.md

 <image src="git-assets/branding_logo.png" alt="logo" width=350></image>

-Calmar is a highly compatable game engine programmed with C++
+Calmar is a Game Engine compatable with Windows and developed in C++